attilammagyar/js80p/README.md

  * **Release**: once the note is stopped, the parameter will take this long to reach the final level.

-Note: when an envelope is assigned to an amplitude or volume parameter, it is recommended to have its initial and final level be set to 0%.
+**Note**: when an envelope is assigned to an amplitude or volume parameter, it is recommended to have its initial and final level be set to 0%.

 The transitions between values can take various different shapes: